jgpavez/DecomposingTests/README.md

 Those pdfs forms two mixture models, as shown in formula (21) of the paper of reference.
-The first distribution correspond to the null signal hypothesis, meanwhile the second one correspond to the distribution including signal (in this case signal corresponds to f1).
+The first distribution correspond to the null signal hypothesis, meanwhile the second one correspond to the mixture model including the signal (in this case the signal corresponds to f0).
-Both distributions for coefficients c0 = [ 0.,0.3,0.7] and c1 = [0.16666667,0.25,0.58333333]
+Both distributions for coefficients **c0 = [ 0.,0.3,0.7]** and **c1 = [0.16666667,0.25,0.58333333]**
 are shown in the next image.

 ![Full Model](https://github.com/jgpavez/systematics/blob/master/plots/mlp/0.10/full_model.png)

-First we compare the ratios obtained by training different classifiers (*Logistic, MLP and BDT*) and then composed using the formula (24) on the paper to the true ratio.
+First we compare the real ratios to the ratios obtained by training different classifiers (*Logistic, MLP and BDT*) and then composed using the formula (24) on the paper.

 ![All Classifiers](https://github.com/jgpavez/systematics/blob/master/plots/mlp/0.10/composite_trained_all_ratio.png)